ACatThatPrograms/eth-adapter/README.md

         "eject": "react-scripts eject" // Not needed here }
   ```
-  5. The Ethereum Pre-Start-Transpiler (ethpst) should be ran anytime changed to the contract abi's are made.
+  5. The Ethereum Pre-Start-Transpiler (ethpst) should be ran anytime changes to the contract abi's are made.

 ## Calling Contracts :incoming_envelope: